Rising food inflation could boost pea demand | The Western Producer

 Panda said pea imports in neighboring countries are soaring, implying there is some black market activity in the crop.

 Boersch is forecasting 12.6 million tonnes of Canadian pea production, a six percent decline from last year.
-It will be comprised of 8.47 million tonnes of yellow peas and 4.13 million tonnes of greens.
+It will comprise 8.47 million tonnes of yellow peas and 4.13 million tonnes of greens.

 Ending stocks for 2021-22 are forecast at a paltry 150,000 to 200,000 tonnes.